 Four courses (12 credits).
 All elective credits must be earned at the graduate level in criminal justice (i.e., course numbers of 5000 and higher with the prefixes CCJ, CJC, CJE, CJJ, CJL, DSC):

 College teaching preparation: Students interested in college teaching should complete the Graduate Teaching Certificate Program offered by the Center for the Advancement of Teaching and CCJ 6926 Teaching Practicum in Criminal Justice.

 Doctoral studies preparation: Advanced students intending to enroll in a doctoral degree program should complete CCJ 6915 Supervised Research.

 Internship: Students interested in gaining practical experience within the criminal justice field should complete CCJ 5946 Internship in Criminal Justice.

 Students must select three additional elective courses (9 credits).
-These courses may be taken outside of criminal justice, if no credits have been transferred in from another degree program or included in a joint degree program.
-All courses taken from outside fields must be relevant to criminal justice and approved by the Graduate Advisor.
+These courses may be taken outside of criminal justice if no credits have been transferred in from another degree program or included in a joint degree program.
+All courses taken from outside fields must be relevant to criminal justice and approved by the graduate director.
 All elective credits must be earned at the graduate level (i.e., course numbers of 5000 and higher).